FILM REVIEWS, COLLECTION UPDATES, COMMENTS ON CINEMATIC CULTURE

 This is a movie I saw only once when it played on television back in my lost youth of the 1960s, so I was glad to revisit it when I picked up a used DVD copy.
 All I remembered about the film were images of actress Betty Field, whose tragic character, Cassie, is just one aspect of this dark story.
 The film is based on a popular novel published in 1940 and deals with the lives of several people, rich and poor, in the 1890s town of Kings Row.
 As a billboard states at the beginning of the movie, Kings Row is "A good town.
 A clean town.
 A good town to live in and a good place to raise your children".
 However, billboards notwithstanding, we soon learn the dark secrets of the place.
 The story focuses mainly on five children, two boys and three girls, who grow up to be Robert Cummings, Ronald Reagan, Ann Sheridan, Nancy Coleman and Betty Field.
 We also learn something about their families, as well as their differing social statuses in the town.
 What happens to these five people as they reach adulthood must be seen to be believed, and I'm not going to spoil anything for you.
 Suffice it to say that Kings Row has a dark, sinister aspect that comes right out of Greek tragedy.
 When Warner Brothers decided to adapt the novel for the screen, there was a lot that needed to be changed if the censors were going to allow it to be released.
 Still, there is more than enough here to disturb the viewer and make you wonder why the studio would even consider taking on such a project.
 Top acting honors go to Betty Field, who stands apart from everyone else.
 Also excellent are Ronald Reagan, Claude Rains, Nancy Coleman and Charles Coburn.
 Robert Cummings has never impressed me as a dramatic actor, but he does his best.
 Ann Sheridan surprised me with the depth of her dramatic efforts.
 Seeing this movie makes me want to find a copy of the novel to see what they had to leave out.

 This 1956 Doris Day vehicle, made by her own production company, was a first watch for me and thoroughly entertaining.
 Miss Day wasn't given many opportunities in her long career to show off her dramatic prowess, so it's a real treat to see her in this well-made film.
 Julie is an airline stewardess married to a concert pianist, played by Louis Jourdan.
-The film wastes to time is establishing him as an insanely jealous, possessive man who would do anything to prevent Julie from leaving him.
+The film wastes to time in establishing him as an insanely jealous, possessive man who would do anything to prevent Julie from leaving him.
 We also learn that he murdered Julie's first husband in order to have her for himself.
 She attempts to leave him, getting help from a trusted friend, Barry Sullivan.
 What ensues is an early example of a "stalking" thriller, which shows this evil husband as almost superhuman in his ability to stay one step behind his terrified wife.
 Julie appears to have finally escaped the marriage, assumed a new identity and resumed her airline career.
 But guess who shows up on one of her flights?
 There is more than enough midair action and intrigue in the last segment of this film to rival anything in the AIRPORT series.
 Day plays it straight all the way through and will having you rooting for her.
 And hissing loudly at suave, deranged Louis Jourdan!